tacahiroy/ctrlp-funky/README.md

 Reboot Vim and then you can use `:CtrlPFunky` command.

-It might be useful mapping like:
+It might be useful key mappings like:

     nnoremap <Leader>fu :CtrlPFunky<Cr>
     " narrow the list down with a word under cursor